Family of west Delray Beach deadly crash victim demands justice

 "He said that his wife left home.
 She have a daughter of 10.
 She left home, and his wife was fine, and she never reached back home," the husband said.

-His wife, 45-year-old Mirlain Julceus, was driving a SUV along U.S. 441 west of Delray Beach last Thursday night when PBSO said her vehicle was rear-ended by a car driven by a 17-year-old
+His 45-year-old wife, Mirlain Julceus, was driving a SUV along U.S. 441, west of Delray Beach, last Thursday night when the Palm Beach County Sheriff's Office said her vehicle was rear-ended by a car driven by a 17-year-old.

-"She was really a happy person and she had a nickname of Mimi," said Stephanie Julceus, Mirlain's sister.
+"She was really a happy person and she had a nickname of Mimi," Stephanie Julceus, Mirlain's sister, said.

-"I had a lot of young people I prosecuted," said Ellen Roberts, a former prosecutor in Palm Beach County.
+“I had a lot of young people I prosecuted,” Ellen Roberts, a former prosecutor in Palm Beach County, told WFLX.

 Roberts said investigators are likely still processing blood tests and gathering information as the victims' families call for justice.

-"You see such tragedy in these cases because in reality the defendant didn’t mean to hurt anybody, he did something incredibly stupid and irresponsible," Roberts said.
+"You see such tragedy in these cases because, in reality, the defendant didn't mean to hurt anybody," Roberts said.
+"He did something incredibly stupid and irresponsible."

 Scripps Only Content 2022